pragya04m/Grid-Island/README.md

-# Grid-Garden
+# Grid-Island

-A game designed to help users understand and practice CSS Grid properties, using interactive visual features to provide users a hands-on learning experience on CSS Grid and its various features.
+Grid-Island is an interactive web-based game designed to help users learn and practice CSS Grid properties.
+Through engaging visual puzzles and a hands-on coding experience, players can master various aspects of CSS Grid, making complex layout concepts intuitive and fun.